lulab/Ribowave/README.md

 - <exons.gtf> :  a gtf file for only the exons from transcripts of intersect, eg: `chrX.exons.gtf`, `exons.gtf`

-- <genome size> :  the file including all the chromosomes and its length, `genome` may look like this:
+- <genome> :  the file including all the chromosomes and its length, `genome` may look like this:

     ```
     I 230218